 - From the Finder, navigate to any folder where there might be hidden files.

 - Now press Command + Shift + Period (.) to instantly toggle to show hidden files.

 The Terminal is a default Apple application that allows you to make different operations.
 To show hidden files on Mac using the command line, just follow these 2 steps below:

 - Copy and paste the following command into the Terminal window, one at a time, pressing Enter key after each one.defaults write com.apple.Finder AppleShowAllFiles truekillall Finder

 Note that this command causes the Finder to quit and restart.
 When the Finder reappears, you will see hidden files if any exist.

 Solution 2: Run First Aid to repair the USB drive

-Step 2: Click "Show all devices" in View option and select this USB flash drive in the left sidebar.
+- Click Show all devices in the View option and select this USB flash drive in the left sidebar.